schell/mogwai/README.md

 prefer a functional style of programming with lots of maps and folds - or if you're looking to go _vroom!_ then maybe `mogwai` is right for you and your team :)

+Please do keep in mind that `mogwai` is still in alpha and the API is actively changing.

 ### made for rustaceans, by a rustacean
 Another benefit of `mogwai` is that it is Rust-first.
 There is no requirement